 Oatmeal Cookies

 Oats are the star of these oatmeal cookies, and rightly so.
-Featuring the nutty taste and nubbly texture of oats, these mildly spiced oatmeal cookies are crunchy around the edges and invitingly soft in the center.
-Plus there's a touch of a surprising ingredient, vinegar, to cut the sweetness and give your baking soda a boost!
+Featuring the nutty taste and nubbly texture of oats, these oatmeal cookies are mildly spiced thanks to warm (but not spicy) Indonesian Cinnamon.
+They are crunchy around the edges and invitingly soft in the center — perfect with or without the optional raisins!

 Prep